 While bullying may have always been a special problem among teenagers, cyberbullying—bullying that occurs in an electronic format—can be even more harmful.
-With the rise of the Internet and widespread use of social media and text messaging, this problem may be the most dangerous forms of bullying to date.
+With the widespread use of social media and text messaging, this problem may be the most dangerous form of bullying to date.
+It can also be a crime.

 This article discusses Michigan's laws concerning cyberbullying by and against teens.
 These include several criminal statutes (like stalking, for example), but to learn more about criminal harassment and stalking in general, see Harassment and Cyberbullying as Crimes.